-Justice and Fairness in Islam
+Justice and Fairness are prevalent in Islam

 Justice is very important in Islam.
 Our beloved Prophet Muhammad (SAW) said: